deshine-VN/WPPS/README.md

 ## Features

-- Scan existed WordPress plugins of the target.
+- Scan installed WordPress plugins of the target.
 - Detect vulnerabilities of the scan results.
 - Easy-to-use command-line interface.